 In 2009, the Bank added four branches in and around two great Arkansas communities: Jonesboro and Paragould.
 These branches marked a significant increase in the Bank's market area.
 It was at that time that the decision was made to change our name to Southern Bank, to reflect the change in our regional presence.
 Following the acquisition of the four Arkansas locations, the Bank's assets totaled $511 million.
 In 2010, a second acquisition in Arkansas was completed, as well as the opening of a loan production office in Springfield Missouri.
 In 2011, we received approval to convert the Springfield office to a full-service branch.
 In 2012, Southern Bank added a branch on the campus of Three Rivers College in Poplar Bluff, and completed construction of a new building for the Batesville branch.

 2013 brought another year of growth.
 A second branch was built in Jonesboro, Arkansas, a new building was built for the Searcy, Arkansas branch, as well as the acquisition of 3 branches in Thayer, Alton and West Plains, Missouri.
 In late 2013, Southern Bank announced the agreement to merge with Citizens State Bank of Bald Knob, Arkansas.
 That transaction was complete in early 2014.
 Also in early 2014, Southern Bank announced it's intent to merge with Peoples Bank of the Ozarks.
-The anticipated completion date of that transaction will be mid to late 2014.
+The anticipated completion date of that transaction was completed on December 8, 2014.

-Southern Bank is now a $1 billion financial institution, with 25 location in Missouri and Arkansas.
+Southern Bank is now a $1 billion financial institution, with 35 location in Southern Missouri and Northern Arkansas.